Getting Started with OPEA¶

 Interact with ChatQnA¶

-To view the ChatQnA interface, open a browser and navigate to the UI by inserting your public facing IP address in the following: `http://{public_ip}:80’.
+To view the ChatQnA interface, open a browser and navigate to the UI by inserting the public facing IP address: `http://{public_ip}:80’.

-Note: For users running on ITAC, open a browser to localhost:80 if you are using port forwarding OR the virtual IP address of your load balancer.
+Note: For users running on ITAC, open a browser to localhost:80 if using port forwarding OR the virtual IP address of the load balancer.

-Given that any information about OPEA was not in the training data for the model, we see the model hallucinating and coming up with a response.
-We can upload a document (PDF) with information and observe how the response changes.
+Given that any information about OPEA was not in the training data for the model, the model hallucinates and comes up with an incorrect response.
+To address this, upload a document (PDF) with information and observe how the response changes.

 Note: this example leverages the OPEA document for its RAG based content.
-You can download the OPEA document and upload it using the UI.
+This OPEA document can be downloaded and uploaded using the UI.

-We observe that the response is relevant and is based on the PDF uploaded.
-See the ChatQnA to learn how you can customize the example with your own content.
+Observe that the response is relevant and is based on the PDF uploaded.
+See the ChatQnA to learn how to customize the example with other content.

 What’s Next¶